East Stroudsburg High School South: Scheduling

-The school utilizes block scheduling.
+The school uses a block scheduling system.
 Each block is 90 minutes long.
-Most classes only last for one semester.
-Each period is 45 minutes long, with the exception of those during block 3.
-1st and 2nd periods are in Block 1, 3rd and 4th periods are in Block 2, and 9th and 10th periods are in Block 4.
-Block 3 is 120 minutes long and the four periods are each 30 minutes long, one of which will be lunch.
-Normally on a student's schedule it may say a class, then lunch, and then back to the original class.
-This means that in the middle of the class, the bell will ring to signal that the class should go to lunch.
-After lunch, the class will then return.
+Most classes last one semester.
+Each period is 45 minutes, except during Block 3.
+Periods 1 and 2 are in Block 1; Periods 3 and 4 in Block 2; Periods 9 and 10 in Block 4 are 120 minutes long, and the four periods are each 30 minutes, one of which is lunch.
+A typical schedule includes a class, lunch, and back to the original class.
+The bell rings in the middle of the class signals lunch period.

 School map

 The school is split into two divisions: the Maple Building and the regular building.
 These two buildings are connected by a single hallway, which runs by the cafeteria.

 Renovation

-The school has undergone a 92 million dollar renovation project.
-The district added a new 3 story wing, cafeteria, Gym as well as renovating the existing building.
-The stadium has been fitted with a turf field and an all-weather track, as well as improvements to the visitors' team's stands.
+The school has undergone a 92-million-dollar renovation project.
+The district added a new 3-story wing, cafeteria, and Gym as well as renovating the existing building.
+The stadium has been fitted with a turf field, an all-weather track, and improvements to the visitors' team's stands.

-The necessary renovation effort comes to a loss of local history.
-To make room for expansion, the district demolished the historic 19th-century J.S.
-Bunnell School, which was adjacent to the high school.
-"The Bunnell" once housed grades 1 through 12 until 1963 when the current high school opened.
-The Bunnell then became a junior high until 1993 when JTL opened.
-Between then and its destruction in 2008, it served as an extension of the high school.
-Because the district failed to maintain the building, it fell into disrepair and was determined that it would cost the district more money to update it than the district was willing to spend.

 The current spot of the Bunnell School has been made into a faculty parking area.
-Another building that was torn down for parking was the old District Administration building, which was the former North Courtland Elementary School.
+Another building torn down for parking was the old District Administration building, the former North Courtland Elementary School.